10 ways to find out what your house was like generations ago

 Trace wartime house history

 You might want to find out more about what your house looked like years ago and what life might have been like in it.
-Here are my top nine tips to help get you started.
+Here are my top ten tips to help get you started.

 1. Examine house deeds and plans